Fosca/GeomSeq/readme.md

 ## Compatibility
 The code is written for python 3.7.
 Compatibility with previous versions of python was not tested and is therefore not granted.

 ## Related toolboxes
 Most of the MEG analyses are based on MNE <https://mne.tools/stable/index.html>.
+You also need an installation of Scikit-learn to use these tools <https://scikit-learn.org/stable/>.
 For plotting decoding results, we use jr-tools <https://github.com/kingjr/jr-tools>.
- Dror Dotan and I also developed a related toolbox for analyzing MEG data using RSA.
-It was used to generate the results corresponding to Figure S2.
+ Dror Dotan and Fosca Al Roumi also developed a related toolbox for analyzing MEG data using RSA : <https://github.com/Fosca/umne>.
+It was to perform the RSA analyses presented in Figure S2.